mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/data-insights.md

 Let's do a full data analysis step by step.

 First, we need to query data for analysis in the MindsDB Cloud editor.
-Please note that you need to query your dataset without using a `LIMIT` keyword to be able to perform a complete data analysis.
+Please note that you need to query your dataset without using a `#!sql LIMIT` keyword to be able to perform a complete data analysis.

 ```sql
 SELECT *